ryan-kwan-do/ed/_texts/2019-06-22-review-capitalism.md

 Briefly, the yield increases are due to the use of industrial techniques and the use of transgenics, themselves not necessarily bad, but which are being used in ways that threaten the economic well-being of small farm operations and which have a number of undesirable ecological side-effects.
 One critical one is they pay little to no regard to the health of the soil, whose importance in maintaining critical life-sustaining systems [is difficult to overstate](http://www.fao.org/soils-2015/news/news-detail/en/c/277682/) and which is capable of [capturing massive amounts of carbon](https://www.reuters.com/article/us-climatechange-agriculture-soil/better-soil-could-trap-as-mush-planet-warming-carbon-as-transport-produces-study-idUSKBN1DE2DB).

-And of course, the agricultural system as it exists now is maintained by huge governmental subsidies [that have existed since the 1930s](https://www.downsizinggovernment.org/agriculture/subsidies#_edn25).
+And of course, the agricultural system as it exists now is maintained by huge governmental subsidies [that have existed since the 1930s](https://www.downsizinggovernment.org/agriculture/subsidies#_edn25), most of which [goes to wealthy farms](https://www.thebalance.com/farm-subsidies-4173885).
-Otherwise, many farmers would not be able to afford access to the developing technology that allows them to compete in a market where prices are artificially low[^fn3] (artificially, because the true costs of production are absorbed by society).
+At the same time, many farmers struggle to afford access to the developing technology that allows them to produce enough to stay profitable, but which further drives prices down.
+Therefore they get stuck in a cycle where they need to produce ever more to compete and have to rely on increasingly on unsustainable high tech solutions and in a market in which  prices are artificially low[^fn3] (artificially, because the true costs of production are absorbed by society).
 So, subsidies are not removed and externalities and not taxed, because there is relatively little public awareness of the realities of industrial agricultural production, and so there is little governmental response.
 Further, the gains in profitability go to the owners of the technologies, who habitually act counter to public interest[^fn4].

 I suspect that the other examples cited in the review would face similar criticisms if exposed to scrutiny.